• Skip to primary navigation

 Instructions

-• When the bacon has given up most of it’s fat, drain off the fat into a small mixing bowl and reserve.
-Cool the fat for a few minutes, then stir in the flour and reserve, it should make a loose paste.
+• Drain off the bacon fat into a small mixing bowl and reserve.
+Cool the for a few minutes, then stir in the flour, it should make a loose paste.

-• Add all the soup ingredients except the cream to the pot with the bacon, cover, bring to a simmer, turn the heat to low and cook for 20 minutes, or until the vegetables are tender.
+• Add the wine and reduce by half.
+Add the stock, potatoes, salt and pepper, bacon, soaked mushrooms, thyme and bay leaf, cover, bring to a boil, turn the heat to low and cook for 15 minutes, or until the potatoes are tender.

-• When the vegetables are tender, scrape the flour paste into the soup, whisk briskly, and simmer until thickened and you can see the flour has activated.
-Thickening soup this way is called using a “beurre manie”.
+• Scrape the flour paste into the soup, whisk briskly, and simmer until thickened and you can see the flour has activated.
+Keep an eye on the bottom of the pot and make sure it doesn't stick.

 • Add the cream to the chowder, mix to combine and heat through.
 Do not boil it.

-• Finally, double check the seasoning one last time, adjust as needed, and serve, garnished with the herbs and lemon wedges on the side.
+• Finally, double check the seasoning one last time, adjust as needed until it tastes good to you, and serve, garnished with the herbs and lemon wedges on the side.

 Notes